Closed form estimates for missing counts in multidimensional incomplete tables: Introduction

-Note that the problem of boundary solutions occurs in such models under the NMAR mechanism while using ML estimation.
-Boundary solutions occur when the ML estimates of nonresponse cell probabilities are all zeros for some levels of a variable, that is, they lie on the boundary of the parameter space.
-For an $I\times I\times 2\times 2$ incomplete table, \cite{Ref3} showed that boundary solutions under NMAR models may occur when certain systems of likelihood equations are solved to obtain parameter estimates.
-Recently, \cite{Ref11} provided sufficient conditions for the occurrence of boundary solutions in $I\times I\times 2\times 2$ incomplete tables.
-In this paper, we consider boundary solutions and their occurrence in arbitrary three-dimensional and $n$-dimensional incomplete tables.
+The problem of boundary solutions occurs in nonignorable models while using ML estimation.
+Such solutions occur when the MLE's of nonresponse cell probabilities are all zeros for certain levels of a variable, that is, they lie on the boundary of the parameter space.
+Some references to this problem for various incomplete tables include Baker, Rosenberger and Dersimonian (1992), Park, Kim and Kim (2014), Ghosh and Vellaisamy (Forthcoming).
+In this paper, we provide explicit closed-form MLE's of expected cell counts and other parameters if boundary solutions occur under nonignorable models for some three-way incomplete tables.

 The remaining part of the paper is organized as follows.
-In Section 2, we provide log-linear parametrizations and discuss estimation methods for $I\times J\times K\times 2,~ I\times J\times K\times 2\times 2$, $I\times J\times K\times 2\times 2\times 2$ incomplete tables.
-We also define boundary solutions and discuss their occurrence under NMAR models in each of the above tables.
-Section 3 extends the discussions and results in Section 2 to arbitrary $n$-dimensional incomplete tables.
+In Section 2, we provide log-linear parametrizations and discuss estimation methods for three-way incomplete tables with data missing in one variable, two variables and all variables.
+We also discuss boundary solutions and their occurrence under NMAR models in each of the above tables.
+Section 3 extends the methodology and results in Section 2 to arbitrary $n$-dimensional incomplete tables.
 A real-life dataset is analyzed in Section 4 to illustrate the results in Section 2.
 Section 5 provides some concluding remarks.